benlansdell/dualbci/readme.md

 model = MLE_glmfit(data, const);
 ```

-Beyond that, to further setup your environment to be able to redo all analyses performed in our paper:
+Beyond that, to further setup your environment to be able to redo all analyses performed in our paper, requires:

-* This requires acquiring the data.
+1. acquiring the data.
 Once acquired its path can be added to `startup.m`.
-By default it looks for BlackRock .nev and .ns3 files in ./blackrock and ./labview.
-Please contact the authors for more information.
+By default it looks for Blackrock .nev and .ns3 files in ./blackrock and Labview experiment data files in ./labview.
+2. Setting up a/having access to our SQL database to store results of analyses for the thousands of recordings

-See ./accessing_data.txt for information on the format of matlab, labview and BlackRock files.
+Please contact the authors for more information on each of these.
+See also ./accessing_data.txt for information on the format of matlab, labview and BlackRock files.